-This is a company that has raised $100 million in its last funding round and is valued at a cool $1.6 billion.
-It is a trusted player in the space.
 You can buy Bitcoin by linking your bank account, and you can buy even small fractions of Bitcoins.
 When you initially login, the funds might take up to 3 days to appear in your account, after which you can purchase Bitcoins.
 You can also sell Bitcoins via Coinbase, and you can use it as a convenient online Bitcoin wallet.
 In addition, they offer multi-signature wallets too, which means Coinbase will no longer have any custody of Bitcoins.

 Another good thing with Coinbase is that you can also buy fractions of Ether here, not just Bitcoin.
 Ether is the next most popular cryptocurrency after Bitcoin and has a vibrant developer community that not only advances Ethereum as a protocol but also builds applications using Ethereum protocol, thus providing value for the underlying Ether.